-Ernst & Young 200 George Street Sydney NSW 2000 Australia GPO Box 2646 Sydney NSW 2001 Tel: +61 2 9248 5555 Fax: +61 2 9248 5959 ey.com/au
+Ernst & Young 200 George Street Sydney NSW 2000 Australia GPO Box 2646 Sydney NSW 2001

+Tel: +61 2 9248 5555 Fax: +61 2 9248 5959 ey.com/au

-Auditor's Independence Declaration to the Directors of EQT Responsible Entity Services Ltd as Responsible Entity for Bateau Global Opportunities Fund
+Auditor's independence declaration to the directors of Equity Trustees Limited as Responsible Entity for Bateau Global Opportunities Fund

-As lead auditor for the audit of the financial report of Bateau Global Opportunities Fund for the financial year ended 30 June 2019, I declare to the best of my knowledge and belief, there have been:
+As lead auditor for the audit of the financial report of Bateau Global Opportunities Fund for the financial year ended 30 June 2022, I declare to the best of my knowledge and belief, there have been:

-- a) no contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - b) no contraventions of any applicable code of professional conduct in relation to the audit.
+- No contraventions of the auditor independence requirements of the Corporations Act 2001 in a. relation to the audit; - No contraventions of any applicable code of professional conduct in relation to the audit; and b. - No non-audit services provided that contravene any applicable code of professional conduct in с. relation to the audit.